-Described duties segregation prevents abuses associated with Certum system usage.
+Described duties segregation prevents abuse when using the Certum system, which is guided by the principle of least privilege.
 Every user is assigned only the rights arising from the user's role and related responsibility.

 The above roles may be combined in limited scope, modified or denied trusted clause.
 Duties and roles combination could not lead to combination of security inspector role with system administrator or operator, and audit inspector role with security inspector, registration inspector, system administrator or operator.